 For many people on an African Safari a sturdy, waterproof backpack is an efficient way to bring your essential items.
 As a rule, when packing, try not to have your pack weigh more than 50 kg since you will be lugging it around from one safari lodge to the other.
 Make sure the straps on your pack fit you comfortably.
 Talk to your travel specialist because you may only need a few days of clothing supply because many of the camps and lodges do have laundry facilities.
 It is also important to ask your tour operator what to carry when on specialized outdoor activities that include mountain climbing, bungee jumping, gorilla trekking, or water rafting.

 In the wild, you will encounter mosquitoes so it is important to have a strong mosquito repellent.
 Be sure to spray your clothing and any exposed skin.
 Avoid the use of perfume, hairspray, and other scented products because they may attract mosquitoes.
-Around the equator and especially Kenya, Uganda and Tanzania are located on the Equator the temperatures are high.
+Around the equator and especially Kenya, Uganda, and Tanzania is located on Equator the temperatures are high.
 It is therefore important to have a good sunscreen to protect you from the sun rays

 Another item not to be left out is a pair of quality, polarized sunglasses.
 Polarized sunglasses are best for the strong, bright sun.